 - Why didn't I ask?

 Unfortunately, however, Churchills are rare and possibly becoming rarer.
 So, unless particular care is taken, even the best after-the-event recommendations will not ensure learning.
 Typically, only around half of the recommendations made by a formal Inquiry will be implemented.
 In many cases the corrective actions will either not be taken or will not have the impact intended.
 One recent example is that the strengthening work recommended as a result of the collapse of Ronan Point in Newham (1968, killing four people) was never carried out at Ledbury Towers, South London.
+Four tower blocks therefore had to be evacuated when the problem was identified in 2017.
+And many experts fear that the hacking of a water, electricity, nuclear power or transport installation kills many people despite their having urged governments worldwide to invest more to keep the security of national infrastructure up to date.

-(There was a worrying report in July 2013 - the 25th anniversary of the Piper Alpha disaster - of a whistle-blower's accusation that the post-Cullen safety representative system was being made a "mockery" because of bullying by some managers.)
+(But there was a worrying report in July 2013 - the 25th anniversary of the Piper Alpha disaster - of a whistle-blower's accusation that the post-Cullen safety representative system was being made a "mockery" because of bullying by some managers.)

 It may be that learning is difficult, verging on impossible, until whole industries or whole communities are shocked by what has happened, Piper Alpha shocked the oil/gas industry and several railway accidents around the turn of the century (including Ladbroke Grove) severely shocked that industry, leading to many accident free years.
 But it does not seem that Grenfell has as yet provided a big enough shock to change the construction industry in a fundamental way., Let us hope that the Grenfell Inquiry team will learn from Cullen and establish a process for the successful implementation of their recommendations and so ensure lasting change.
 Failure to consider the implementation of recommendations could severely limit their impact.